AIwalker1/gams_stub/README.rst

 ~~~~~~~~~~

 For Windows users, `Anaconda <https://www.continuum.io/downloads>`_ is
-a good way to get started with Python, and Sphynx is already included.
+a good way to get started with Python, and Sphinx is already included.

 Follow the above instructions replacing ``make`` with ``./make.bat``.